webis-de/mturk-manager/README.md

 ## Contact
 Did you find a bug or do you have questions/requests?
-Write me a mail: kristof.komlossy@uni-weimar.de
+Write me a mail: mturk@kritten.org